LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/lab/Access Control.md

 This is default *super admin* role created when deploying a contract that inherits OpenZeppelin's `AccessControlEnumerable.sol`.
 In order to limit the authorization of this role, without reworking OpenZeppelin's `AccessControlEnumerable.sol`, the  `DEFAULT_ADMIN_ROLE` is grant to the **LegendaryLaboratory** contract when deployed.

-This should guarantee that `DEFAULT_ADMIN_ROLE` authority can never be exercised on the contracts. ..
-This also allows `LAB_ADMIN` to be ..
+This should guarantee that `DEFAULT_ADMIN_ROLE` authority can never be exercised on the contracts.

 :::